mongodb-js/vscode/README.md

 vsce package;
 ```

 This will create a file like `mongodb-vscode-0.0.1.vsix`.
-Once downloaded, the extension can be installed by running:
+Once downloaded, the extension can be installed with the [Install .VSIX](https://github.com/fabiospampinato/vscode-install-vsix) or by running:

 ```bash
 code --install-extension mongodb-vscode-0.0.1.vsix